xori93/LetPhilMentorship-W3/JS-Fundamentals/README.md

 3. If guess is correct, display “You win!” else “Try again.”
 4. **Scope Experiment:** Place `secret` _outside_ vs _inside_ the click handler and observe.
 5. **Hoisting Experiment:** Intentionally log a `var` before it’s declared; compare with `let`.

-### 5. Checkpoint Questions

-1. Why does logging a `var` before declaration give `undefined` but logging a `let` causes an error?
-2. What would happen if `secret` were declared with `var` inside the click handler—could the next click see it?

----